-Here at New Life Teeth, we combine decades of expertise and state-of-the-art technology to bring you some of the most advanced and life-changing dental implants in Belfast and Edinburgh.
+Here at New Life Teeth, we combine decades of expertise and state-of-the-art technology to bring you some of the most advanced and life-changing dental implants in Belfast, Edinburgh and Glasgow.

 Both of our implant centres are fully equipped to provide everything you need to enhance the beauty of your smile while strengthening your bite.
 We have on-site dental labs that enable us to produce some of the highest quality dental implants available anywhere – dental implants that can and do change lives.

 If you have one or more missing teeth, find out more about how our world-class dental implants in Edinburgh and Belfast can make a difference to your smile.

 Dental implants are considered the ‘gold standard’ of missing tooth replacement and result in a beautifully crafted restoration that restores both the functionality and aesthetics of an intact smile.

 As masters of our craft, we have the skills and the experience to create an astonishingly lifelike restoration that blends in seamlessly with your remaining teeth.

 The implant itself is a metal post that is anchored directly into the jawbone at the missing tooth site.
 Once in position, any remaining bone tissue fuses with it over time to create a super-strong platform which can then be topped with a restoration (typically a dental crown).

 The main difference between dental implants and other forms of missing tooth replacements are that because tooth implants are anchored directly into the jaw, they become a permanent part of the mouth.
 For patients, it means that they can eat their favourite foods once again without restriction while rediscovering their previously hidden smile.

 As one of only 16 Branemark Centres located around the world, we are leaders in the field of dental implants in Belfast, Edinburgh and Glasgow.